faizm10/DressToImpress/frontend/README.md

 - [Learn Next.js](https://nextjs.org/learn) - an interactive Next.js tutorial.

 You can check out [the Next.js GitHub repository](https://github.com/vercel/next.js) - your feedback and contributions are welcome!

+## Email Notifications

+The system includes automatic email notifications for attire requests.
+When a user submits an attire request, an email is sent to `fmustans@uoguelph.ca` with details about the request.

+### Setup

+See [EMAIL_SETUP.md](./EMAIL_SETUP.md) for detailed setup instructions.

+### Features

+- **Multiple Email Providers:** Support for Resend, SendGrid, and SMTP
+- **Development Mode:** Mock email service for development
+- **Professional Templates:** HTML-formatted emails with student and request details
+- **Error Handling:** Graceful fallback if email service fails

 ## Deploy on Vercel